cityofaustin/vision-zero/database/README.md

 - By default, the export script uses `docker compose exec postgis psql ...`.
 In CI it uses the `--github-action` flag so it can call `psql` directly against `localhost` using `PG*` environment variables.
-- The script exports all views in the `public` schema (excluding PostGIS helper views like `geometry_columns`/`geography_columns`).
+- The script exports all views and materialized views in the `public` schema (excluding PostGIS helper views like `geometry_columns`/`geography_columns`).

 ### Adding or changing a view